batalkin/til/java-kotlin/lombok-in-the-mixed-codebase.md

 To compile a mixed codebase Kotlin compiler should be invoked before Java compiler.
 Kotlin compiler still compiles java classes to check that Kotlin classes are valid but **it does not run annotation processors**.
 So Lombok code is not yet generated when Kotlin classes are compiled.

-There are some options to around it and ran delombok maven plugin to generate java files without annotation before compilation.
-This option is a bit messy since original annotated classes need to place in some odd place like `src/main/lombok`.
+There are some options to go around it and run delombok maven plugin to generate java files without annotation before compilation.
+This option is a bit messy since original annotated classes need to be placed in some odd location like `src/main/lombok`.

 What I did when faced this issue?
 Rewrote my class from Kotlin to Java.